Invariance of Immersed Floer cohomology under Maslov flows

 are orientation preserving.
 Set

 so that their tensor product is canonically trivial.
 Given a relative spin structure for $\phi:L \to X$ the orientation at $u$ is determined by an isomorphism where each $j_k\in\{1,2\}$ depending on the type of end associated to $x_k$.
 The isomorphism \eqref{split2} is determined by degenerating the surface with strip-like ends to a nodal surface.
 Thus each end $\eps_e, e \in \mE(S_v)$ of a component $S_v$ with a node $q_k$ mapping to a self-intersection point is replaced by a disk $S_{v^\pm(k)}$ with one end attached to the rest of the surface by a node $q_k^\pm$.
 After combining the orientations on the determinant lines on $S_{v^\pm(k)}$ with coherent orientations on the tangent spaces to the stable manifolds $W_{x_k}^\pm$ in the case of broken edges or semi-infinite edges $e \in \Edge(\Gamma), \ell(e) = \infty$, one obtains an orientation on the determinant line of the parameterized operator $\det(\ti{D}_u)$ and so orientations on the regularized moduli spaces $\M_\Gamma(\phi,D)$.
-In particular the zero-dimension component $\M(\phi,D)_0$ of the moduli space inherits an orientation map
+In particular the rigid component $\M(\phi,D)_\rho$ of the moduli space (that it, the component of expected dimension zero) inherits an orientation map

 comparing the constructed orientation to the canonical orientation of a point.